-A draft of the Three Year Plan and the Annual Update Report is prepared and circulated for review and comment for at least 30 days to representatives of stakeholder interests and any interested party who has requested a copy of the draft prior to Board of Supervisors approval.
+A draft of the Three Year Plan and the Annual Update Report is prepared and circulated for review and comment for at least 30 days.
+A copy is provided to stakeholder groups and any interested party who has requested a copy of the draft prior to Board of Supervisors approval.